 ‘Opening up for Trekking is opening up to the World’

-Trekking in Nepal is an adventure, one of the most popular adventure activities opted by the adventure lovers in Nepal besides another activity of mountaineering.
-You will be surprised and may be touched to know that trekking in Nepal is beyond a mere adventure activity for the locals and the community directly and indirectly affected by the activity of trekking.
-Ever heard about responsible trekking, eco tourism and ethical tourism?
+Trekking is an adventure, one of the most popular activities opted by the adventure lovers in Nepal.
+You shall be surprised and may be touched to know that trekking in Nepal is beyond a mere adventure activity for the locals and the community directly and indirectly affected by the activity of trekking.
+Ever heard about responsible trekking, Eco tourism and ethical tourism?
 These concepts are directly and indirectly aimed at making the positive impact of trekking for the local community a sustainable one.
 Question coming to your mind may be of how are these concepts related to the living standard and well being of the locals?
 Let’s explore some of the reasons behind the linkage mentioned earlier.

 Exposure to development and new ideas

-Trekking in Nepal is primarily on the rural areas and some of the trekking areas such as Upper Dolpo and Mustang were prohibited to the foreigners for a longer period of time as compared to others.
+Trekking is primarily on the rural areas and some of the trekking areas such as Upper Dolpo and Mustang were prohibited to the foreigners for a longer period of time as compared to others.
 You can assume the lagging behind in the development front and isolation from novel ideas for a long period.
-When trekking in Nepal reached to these rural and isolated areas the development also made its way into these areas.
+While trekking around these rural and isolated areas the development also made its way into these areas.
 Besides physical development, interaction with the foreigners opened the horizon for broader understanding of the world and introduction of new ideas to properly utilize the locally available resources.